 Figure 5: QE comparison of CdTe and CdSeTe/CdTe devices.
 The (A) QE data of the CdTe device and (B) CdSeTe/CdTe device show an increase in JSC from 24.6 mA/cm2 to 25.9 mA/cm2, as determined by integrating the QE data over the wavelength range.
 Transmission

-measurements on a 0.5 μm CdSeTe film were used to separate the QE signal into current collected in the CdTe and CdSeTe layers in (B) the CdSeTe layer constitutes ~90% of current collection in the 1.5 μm bilayer device.
+measurements on a 0.5 μm CdSeTe film were used to separate the QE signal in (B) into current collected in the CdTe and CdSeTe layers:the CdSeTe layer constitutes ~90% of current collection in the 1.5 μm bilayer device.
 Please click here to view a larger version of this figure.

 Figure 6: J-V comparison of optimized and non-optimized CdSeTe/CdTe devices.
 J-V data under illumination of a CdSeTe/CdTe device with a non-optimized CdSeTe:CdTe thickness ratio show a kink in the curve and reduction in the device efficiency, which emphasizes the importance of optimizing the CdSeTe:CdTe thickness ratio.
 Dark J-V data are also shown for comparison.
 Please click here to view a larger version of this figure.